Last Modified November 03, 2015

 A criminal offence can be committed when someone fails to disclose information when claiming benefits, or fails to report a change in circumstances that happens after making a claim.
 Some common examples of benefit fraud are:

-Please try to give as much information as possible when you contact us.
-We need the names and address of those suspected of fraud and details of what they are doing, such as names of undeclared employers or partners.
+Please try to give as much information as possible, including the names and address of those suspected of fraud and details of what they are doing, such as names of undeclared employers or partners.
 If you have additional information - such as descriptions, their vehicles make, model and registration number or routines - then we have a better chance of success.

-The more you tell us, the more lines of enquiry we have to follow and the better chance we have of establishing the truth.
+The more information you can give, the more lines of enquiry can be followed and the better chance there is of establishing the truth.

 National Fraud Initiative

-We are required by law to protect the public funds we administer and may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+We are required by law to protect the public funds we administer and may share information provided to us with other bodies responsible for auditing or administering public funds.
 You can find out more about the National Fraud Initiative on our dedicated page.